Kebaya: From Malacca

 Some sources also stated that kebaya is, in fact, a "Malay dress", predating the Portuguese arrival in the archipelago.
-Soon after the Portuguese captured Malacca (1400–1511), kebaya emerged as a favourite among Portuguese settlers, that led to the adoption of kebaya as one of their attires.
+Soon after the Portuguese captured Malacca (1400–1511), kebaya emerged as a favourite among Portuguese settlers, which led to the adoption of kebaya as one of their attire.
 Historical evidence also suggests that a substantial number of skilled craftsmen were brought by the Portuguese from Malacca to Cochin as early as Afonso de Albuquerque's return to Cochin and Goa in 1512.
 In Cochin, the kavaya thuni was introduced by Portuguese Malays and Portuguese Chinese from Malacca and Macau to local Portuguese Indians, many of whom were brought there as wives to the Portuguese settlers.
 Besides "kebaya", this style of clothing was also known by the Malays as "baju belah labuh besar" (long baggy dress) and by the Peranakans as "baju panjang" (long tunic).
 From Malacca, kebaya made its way to Java, likely to be brought by the Chinese and Portuguese Peranakans and by the 17th century, kebaya was worn by men and women across the Malay Archipelago, even in the Spice Islands further east.

 From Java

 Young Kartini with her family.
 Here shown Javanese kebaya worn by women of Javanese aristocrats, circa 1890–1904.

 Some resources also claimed that kebaya originated from Majapahit or Java, as a means to blend the existing kemben, women's torso wrap, to be more modest and acceptable as Islamic influence began to grow in coastal Javanese towns.
 The kebaya perhaps served to provide body coverage to court women and elites in reaction to Islamic strictures on modesty.
-When the Portuguese tried to assume spice trade in Indonesia in the early 16th century, some women in Java already wore kebaya on their upper bodies.
-During this time in Java, kebaya was considered as reserved clothing to be worn only by royalty and nobility.
+When the Portuguese tried to assume the spice trade in Indonesia in the early 16th century, some women in Java already wore kebaya on their upper bodies.
+During this time in Java, kebaya was considered reserved clothing to be worn only by royalty and nobility.
 Majapahit was the first that formally adopted the kebaya, and subsequently it has become the official dress of its successors, Cirebon (1445–1926), Surakarta (1745–1946) and Yogyakarta.
 Nevertheless, the use of kebaya among peasant women in Java only became widespread in the late 18th century when it was encouraged by the Dutch.